-- 2. Put the unit where it won't get covered with dust when you drill - 3.
-Using a 3/16" (5 mm) drill bit, drill a hole through the center of the oval outlines you traced. - 4.
+- 1. Hold the mounting bracket against the ceiling (or wall) so the vertical mounting slot is aligned in the 12 o'clock position and trace around the inside of the mounting slots (vertical and horizontal mounting). - 2.
+Put the unit where it won't get covered with dust when you drill the 3.
+Using a 3/16" (5 mm) drill bit, drill a hole through the center of the - 4.
 Insert the plastic screw anchors (in the plastic bag with screws) into the holes.
-Tap the screw anchors gently with a hammer, if necessary, until they are flush with the ceiling or wall.
-Install the screws but do not tighten completely.
-Attach the mounting bracket by aligning the screws in the open portion of the universal mounting slots and rotating the bracket into place.
+Tap the screw anchors gently with a hammer, if necessary, until they are flush with the ceiling or wall. - 5.
+Line the mounting bracket up over the plastic screw anchors. - 6.
+Screw the mounting bracket to the ceiling or wall through the mounting slots using the two screws provided. - 7.
+Attach the Smoke/CO Alarm to the mounting bracket.
+Line up the guides on the alarm's base with the guides on the mounting bracket.
+When guides are lined up. turn the base clockwise - NOTE: Once the Alarm is snapped onto the mounting bracket, you can rotate the Alarm to adjust the